 The next biggest question she gets is whether dogs are allowed on the beach.
 The short answer is “no” – at least not in the main beach area, but you can walk or jog with your pups along the brick-paved Riverwalk.
 Dogs are permitted in the sand and water farther down, past the restaurants and shops, on the other side of the Coleman Bridge.They can also sit with their owners on the patios of Water Street Grille and Ben & Jerrys.
 Yorktown Market Days, our weekly Farmers Market, and almost all of our outdoor special events are also pet-friendly!
 That includes our Thursday night Sounds of Summer concerts.

-Think of Rachel and the other waterfront ambassadors as mobile information centers—pointing you to the public restrooms, water fountains, bike repair station, ATMs, and where you can buy ice and beach gear.
+Think of the waterfront ambassadors as mobile information centers—pointing you to the public restrooms, water fountains, bike repair station, ATMs, and where you can buy ice and beach gear.
 They are there to tell you more about all of the ADA features and inclusions like the Mobi-Mat and Mobi-Chair; handicapped-accessible section of the fishing pier; and the wheelchair lift on the Trolley.

 Their job is to also offer friendly reminders to folks who may be breaking rules and don’t realize it—like standing or sitting on the rocks, bringing glass bottles on the beach, and fishing outside of designated areas.

 Speaking of fishing—we walked with Rachel as she went out to chat with some locals on the pier.
 When one angler mentioned not much was biting, she asked what he was using for bait.
 Then she offered up a suggestion she’d gotten the day before—bloodworms.